roman-milk/roman-milk.github.io/the-hard-bodys-continuing-education.md

+ 09.2Page 5

+===

- 09.2Page 5 ****** The Hard Body's Continuing Education Ch.
-09.2 ****** bydlsloan© When they walked out a few minutes later, Cori was oddly disappointed that she had fucked Hugh for the first and last time.
+When they walked out a few minutes later, Cori was oddly disappointed that she had fucked Hugh for the first and last time.
 He was a nice man and a surprisingly good lover.
 That's why she didn't protest when he whispered in her ear, "Remember, call me next week for another delivery."

  Hugh hadn't been pretending.
 He thought they had struck a deal for a weekly rendezvous.
 Cori had just been playing around.
 She started to say something to that effect, but thought about her orgasm and how much fun the last 30 minutes had been.
 "Of course," Cori said.
 "I'll call you."